Fatso (1980 film): Critical reception

 The film has a rating of 29% on Rotten Tomatoes based on seven reviews.

-Many critics were very surprised by the effectively dramatic performances from actors, which have mostly been attributed to satiric or sophomoric comedy films in the past.
+Many critics were very surprised by the effectively dramatic performances from actors who had mostly been limited to satiric or sophomoric comedy films in the past.
 Critic Peter Wu described the film as "A very humorous and yet serious movie about obesity," going on to write: "Maybe being overweight isn't the best thing for a person's health, but being one's self and being happy is all that really matters in life ...
 With a delightful blend of New York Italian culture and the human problem of overeating, Fatso makes for an entertaining movie experience.
 Loaded with some of the funniest comedy gags I have ever seen, Fatso is a very humorous and yet serious movie about a very touchy subject, Dom DeLuise!"